 I can’t believe it is the end of August..
 My kids are back in school, the leaves are starting to turn colors and it is time to post my August kraft-tex project.
-This month is the color green.
+This month the color on the blog hop is green.
 Hello Greenery!

-Sewing with kraft-tex is fun.
+Sewing with Kraft-tex is fun.
 I like the simplicity of it and how you do not need to press, and then turn your projects inside out.
 For the most part, you sew and go.
 The seam allowances face the outside.
-I find that aspect really refreshing.
+I find that part really refreshing.

-Have you tried kraft-tex?
+So, have you tried kraft-tex?
 Kraft-tex is a vibrant paper that looks, feels and wears like leather, but sews, cuts and washes like fabric.
+Click here for more info on Kraft-tex.

 For my project this month, I decided to make a pouch.
 I am a bit of a receipt ( for some = insert coupon ) hoarder, they take up all my wallet space and I hold on to them for months.
 I have been dreaming of a little pouch for weeks and then realized I should make one out of Kraft-tex.
 The material is leather-like, sturdy and the perfect material for a receipt pouch.
 I added gussets to the sides because I wanted the pouch to expand and be able to hold LOTS of receipts.